stolostron/rhacm-docs/about/quick_start.md

 ## Introduction

-Review the [Architecture](architecture.md) topic and the [Components](components.md) topics to learn more about what is installed with Red Hat Advanced Cluster Management for Kubernetes.
+Review the [Multicluster architecture](architecture.md) topic and the [Components](components.md) topics to learn more about what is installed with Red Hat Advanced Cluster Management for Kubernetes.

 After you learn about the hub cluster and managed cluster architecture, learn more about the [Supported clouds](../manage_cluster/supported_clouds.md), which lists the cloud provider cluster options.